SepehrRasouli/SimpleAndShortPrograms/README.md

 - TimeBoxer: A very simple timeboxing app.
 I was tired of google schedule so i made this very simple app to only show time boxes.
 - Reminders: A very simple reminders app *still in development.*
 - Tasks: A very simple app to have tasks, statistics and progress bars for each task. *still in development.*
+- SimpleTimer: A very simple timer.
+I wanted a FOSS alternative to Microsoft's Alarms's & Clock app but there was no decent alternative so I started writing this app. *still in development.*
+- Tasks: A very simple app to have tasks, statistics and progress bars for each task.